rbelo/rbelo.github.io/_includes/publications.markdown

 ## Work in Progress

-_Effects of Explicit Sponsorship Disclosure on User Engagement in Social Media Influencer Marketing_, with Zike Cao _(second-round revision at MIS Quarterly)_
+_Effects of Explicit Sponsorship Disclosure on User Engagement in Social Media Influencer Marketing_, with Zike Cao _(third-round revision at MIS Quarterly)_

 _Optimal Electricity Imbalance Pricing for the Emerging Penetration of Renewable and Low-Cost Technologies_, with Yashar Ghiassi, Mohammed Reza and Derek Bunn _(third-round revision at MSOM)_